bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/get-azure-idir-users.md

 The type `IDIRUserQuery`:

-* At least one property is required.
+* At least one of the following properties are required.

 ```TypeScript
 {